teijuan/teijuan.github.io/menu/tos.md

 ## Rules
 - Payment is done in advance
 - Image refs must be clear, regardless the style
-- Pending works can be **partially** refunded according to its progress ^[For example, if you've asked for a full piece and cancel the commission while the sketch is already finished, I'll train the sketch price and return the remaining.]
+- Pending works can be **partially** refunded according to its progress. ¹

 ### What I do?
 - Humans